Search for

 1 January 1976 - Middle East Airlines Flight 438

-MEA 438 was a Boeing 720 en route from Beirut, Lebanon, to Dubai, United Arab Emirates.
-While flying over northeastern Saudi Arabia at 37,000 ft (11,275 m) a bomb detonated in the forward baggage hold.
+MEA 438 was a Boeing 720 en route from Beirut to Dubai.
+While flying over northeastern Saudi Arabia at 37,000 ft (11,275 m), a bomb detonated in the forward baggage hold.
 The plane broke up and the crash killed all 81 people aboard.
 The identity of the bombers has never been determined.

 7 September 1976 - Air France